GabrielNicolim/alice/README.md

 );
 ```

->For the Password Recover System to work you will need to create you own file named 'env.php' based on the 'env_example.php' with it's own host, user, password and port
+>For the Password Recover System to work you will need to create you own file named 'env.php' based on the 'env_example.php' with it's own host, user, password and port.